R/plot_point_sd.R

 ...

-name of the column with a categorical X variable.
+name of the column (without quotes) with a X variable (will be forced to be a factor/categorical variable).

-name of the column with quantitative Y variable.
+name of the column (without quotes) with quantitative Y variable.

 select the type of error bars to display.
 Default is "SD" (standard deviation).
 Other options are "SEM" (standard error of the mean) and "CI95" (95% confidence interval based on t distributions).